tonyhallett/StylableFindFlowDocumentReader/README.md

 FindToolbar - replicates the actual find toolbar.
 Just add your controls inside.

-FindTextBox is a TextBox and a hint Label.
+FindTextBox is a TextBox and a hint Label, both with Transparent Background.
 If you provide your own you need to bind to the FindToolBarViewModel FindText as well as setting `x:Name="findTextBox"`

 Dependency properties.
 | Property | Default value |